 If you or someone you love suffered a traumatic brain injury, do not hesitate to reach out to a Fulton County traumatic brain injury lawyer for assistance.
 A compassionate catastrophic injury attorney who has specialized expertise in this area of civil law could help analyze the facts of your case and pursue compensation on your behalf.

-How to Prove Negligence in Fulton County
+How Does One Prove Negligence in Fulton County?

 In order to recover monetary compensation after a traumatic brain injury in Fulton County, the injured party must prove that the defendant—the person who allegedly caused that party’s injury—acted negligently.
 In a negligence case, the burden of proof is on the injured party, which means the injured party must prove that the four elements of a negligence claim apply to their case.